natalya-patrikeeva/capstone/README.md

 tensorboard --logdir=/tmp/tensorflow/logs
 ```

-The `capstone.ipynb` contains additional data exploration visualizations including a Pareto chart and a word cloud, PCA, logistic regression model and a CNN model.
+The `capstone.ipynb` contains additional data exploration visualizations including a Pareto chart and a word cloud, logistic regression model and a CNN model.

 ### License